MCDMSociety/MOrepo-Pedersen08/convert/ReadMe.md

     ...
     <cost1 last entry> <cost2 last entry>

-The biMMAP instances can be converted to this format using stylesheet `convert_.xsl`.
+The biMMAP instances can be converted to this format using stylesheet `convert_mmap.xsl`.
 From R (or commandline) run: